Truckee, California: State and federal representation

 According to the California Secretary of State, as of February 10, 2019, Truckee has 9,910 registered voters.
 Of those, 4,336 (43.8%) are registered Democrats, 1,901 (19.2%) are registered Republicans, and 1,398 (14.1%) have declined to state a political party.

 Education

-There are no four-year universities in Truckee.
-The closest large universities are in Reno, Nevada, and Sacramento, California.
-The two-year Sierra College, headquartered in Rocklin, has its Tahoe-Truckee campus in town.
-Students can complete all the requirements for a two-year Associate of Arts degree at this campus, as well as various certificates, such as Accounting.

-The Tahoe-Truckee Unified School District provides K-12 education to Truckee and the Lake Tahoe area with nine traditional schools, of which two elementary schools, a middle school, elementary school and Truckee High School are in the town itself.
-A newer middle school was recently built as well.
+The Tahoe-Truckee Unified School District, which covers the municipality, provides K-12 education to Truckee and the Lake Tahoe area with six schools in the town itself.
+These consist of two elementary schools, one elementary-middle school, one middle school, and two high schools including Truckee High School.

-In interscholastic athletics, due to Truckee's isolation from the rest of California by the Sierra Nevada crest, Truckee High competes in the Nevada Interscholastic Activities Association along with four other similarly isolated California schools: North Tahoe High School, South Tahoe High School, Coleville High School, and Needles High School.